NOAA-GSL/iHub/expo/FAQ.md

 (2).
 For remote attendees without presenting a poster, each can (a) join the asynchronous interaction through comments/replies as demonstrated in 12; (b) join in the remote poster's individual Google Meet; (c) join the conference room for quick oral presentations.

-### 12. How to comment on a digital poster?
+### 12. How do I comment on a digital poster?
-You can comment directly on the poster's PDF file on the webpage.
+You can comment directly on the poster's PDF file inside the shared Goolge Drive.
 The poster author will receive automatic notifications about your comments.
 Click [this link](https://drive.google.com/file/d/1lpzmjV7QmNINx_f0A8OBvSQ-TsXo_gVt/view?usp=drive_link) for an example (scroll down to the bottom to see all available comments).

 ### 13. Who should I contact if I have any further questions?
 For any further questions, please contact: iHub.gsl at noaa.gov